Binions

 Who Gets Comps?
 The club is on par with other downtown properties.
 They will seek you out, though, if you put decent play on your card.
 Expect to see a few offers in the mail.
 Also, they will rate you at the tables even if you are only betting $5 a hand.

-Ranch Steakhouse: It's pretty hard to get more traditional than this venerable steak house.
-Big, juicy chops, warm rolls and iceberg-lettuce salads.
+Top of Binions Steakhouse: It's pretty hard to get more traditional than this venerable steak house.
+Big chops, warm rolls and weak salads.
 It's old school and okay, although it was great in its heyday.
-Still, the view from the dining room on the top floor of the Horseshoe is spectacular at night.
+Still, the view from the dining room on the top floor of the hotel tower is spectacular at night.

 Million Dollar Display: The old Binion's Horseshoe had a display of 100 rare $10,000 bills that you could be photographed with.
 Well, lousy Becky Behnen sold those.
 But the current Binion's owner has a new million-dollar display and you can get a free photo with it.
 It's not rare bills, but it's still a million bucks.
 It's a nice, classy touch.
 They will take your photo with it, or you may take a photo of it.
 But, you aren't allowed to take a photo of people with it.
 Don't ask us why.